 Overview

-Measure the impact of this policy on the health of infants and mothers living in the most deprived areas of Northern Ireland.
-Using administrative data, we are also scoping the potential to look at impact throughout a child’s life.
+This research, conducted between 2024 and 2025 measured the impact of Sure Start on a number of factors relating to the health and children’s social services involvement of infants and mothers living in the most deprived areas of Northern Ireland.
+Using administrative data, we also scoped the potential to look at impact throughout a child’s life.

-Using administrative data on every child born in Northern Ireland, our research aims are to measure the impact of Sure Start on:
+Using administrative data on every child born in Northern Ireland, our research aims were to measure the impact of Sure Start on:

 Activities and Methods

-• Measure the impact of Sure Start on the families using linked administrative data to create a birth cohort composed of thousands of infants.
+- Measured the impact of Sure Start on the families living in Sure Start areas using linked administrative data to create a birth cohort composed of thousands of infants.

 Findings